viets-software-club/truffle-ai/README.md

 #### `react:update-react-imports`

-Removes redunant import statements of `react` in components.
+Removes redundant import statements of `react` in components.

 ## Learn more